Ian-Joseph/CleanCity/Tests/test-cases.md

  **Expected Result:** Points are added to the user's total.

+ **Actual Result:** No points are displayed on the dashboard or under user profile.

 ---

 ### 6. Verifying that level increases after reaching point threshold